Slovene declension: Personal pronouns

 Personal pronouns have in some cases up to four forms.
 The accusative, genitive and dative forms have stressed and unstressed forms; the stressed forms are used when particular emphasis is needed.
 The accusative also has a form used when preceded by a monosyllabic preposition, skọ̑zi 'through' (which is changed to skọ̑z-), or v 'in' (which is changed into vȃ-) that is combined with the preposition, such as na 'on' + me 'me', which are combined into nȃme 'on me' and v 'in, into' + te 'you', which are combined into vȃte 'into you'.
 Stressed combining form also exist, however they are considered archaic and do not actually combine with the preposition (for example, na mẹ́ 'on me').
 Instead of combining forms, usual stressed forms can also be used.

-Different forms are in the table below written as unstressed / streesed / combining / stressed combining.
+Different forms are in the table below written as unstressed / stressed / combining / stressed combining.
 Note that not all pronouns have all expected forms in each case and number.

 The first and second person singular pronouns are very irregular, and follow their own declension (second neuter declension).
 The nominative forms of the dual and plural have different forms for the genders, depending on who is speaking or who is being spoken to.
+In the case of the dual, the nominative developed from literally "we two" and "you two", although the other cases were inherited from Common Slavic.
 The combining forms exist only in singular.

 The reflexive pronouns are used to refer back to the subject or to some other word, and have only a single set of forms for all three numbers, which inflect like the first- and second-person singular pronouns.
 There is no nominative form.

 The third-person pronouns inflect similar to the fourth declensions, but irregularly.
 Like in the first- and second-person pronouns, the accusative is the same as the genitive, and the ending -ih in the dual forms is replaced with -iju.
 The nominative is formed from a different stem than the other cases.
 The combining forms in masculine and neuter singular have two different versions, the latter being used when combining with a preposition that does not end with a vowel, which are skozi "through" (skozenj), pred "in from of, before" (predenj), and čez "over, in a certain amount of time" (čezenj).